 5. What happens if there are technical issues?

-If there is a prolonged outage caused by BBO which results in a player to not be able to complete his board, he will receive a full refund for the event.
+If there is a prolonged outage caused by BBO which results in a player to not being able to complete their board, they will receive a full refund for the event.
 If there are less serious technical problems and short outages, then there are no refunds and players are expected to complete their hands in a session.

 The event is set up in such a way that if a player’s own device or internet temporarily fails, the player will be able to resume play by returning to BBO.

-6. What are some important things to be aware of?
+6. What the important things to be aware of?

 - You have to complete at least 1 board a day to continue in the event.
 Otherwise you will be eliminated.